sonic-pi-net/sonic-pi/etc/doc/tutorial/A.17-sample-stretching.md

 curves.
 See figure D where each circle represents a coordinate.
 To turn the coordinates back into audio, the computer works through each x value and sends the corresponding y value to the speakers.
-The trick here is that the rate which the computer works through the x numbers does not have to be the same as the rate with which they were recorded.
+The trick here is that the rate at which the computer works through the x numbers does not have to be the same as the rate with which they were recorded.
 In other words, the space (representing an amount of time) between each circle can be stretched or compressed.
-So, if the computer walks throught the x values faster than the original rate, it will have the effect of squashing the circles closer together which will result in a higher sounding beep.
+So, if the computer walks through the x values faster than the original rate, it will have the effect of squashing the circles closer together which will result in a higher sounding beep.
 It will also make the beep shorter as we will work